therynamo/docs/content/plugins/tutorials/go.md

 ## Usage

-After publishing your image to a Docker registry, you can then reference it in a pipeline:
+After publishing the image to a Docker registry, it can be referenced in a pipeline:

 ```yaml
 version: "1"